tinted-theming/home/styling.md

 - **base0E** - Keywords, Storage, Selector, Markup Italic, Diff Changed
 - **base0F** - Deprecated, Opening/Closing Embedded Language Tags, e.g. `<?php ?>`

-Details
+**Keep in Mind**

-- every scheme MUST specify the base 16 slots
+- every scheme MUST specify the default Base 16 slots
-- older templates may only support the base 16 slots (ignoring any named slots)
+- older templates may only support the default Base 16 slots (ignoring any named slots)
-- custom slots by always be used (for convenience)
+- for convenience custom slots by always be used to organize your scheme

 ### Named Slots

 Schemes MAY use named slots to individually override individual means of the base slots.
-For example if you don't wish variables and xml tags to share the same color (`base08`): use the `name_variable` and `xml_tag` slots to specify different colors.
+For example if you don't wish variable names and xml tags to share the same color (slot `base08`): use the `name_variable` and `xml_tag` slots to specify different colors.

 #### Foreground / Background